These are five proven methods you can use marketing to build your brand and win over cannabis-curious consumers.

 - Your branded social media accounts (there are some caveats for cannabis messaging)

 - Newsletters that flow directly into your customers’ inboxes

 While many companies put all their focus on their homepage, that’s just one small segment of your owned media kingdom.
 An informative blog—one that’s carefully built for search engine optimization (SEO)—draws a lot more web traffic than any single home page or landing page can on its own.

 A smartly written, well-curated blog is instrumental to a strong cannabis digital marketing strategy.
 Not only can individual blog posts help you rank for secondary and long-tail keywords you might not be able to target with just your homepage, they also give you fuel for social media posts.

 Broadcasting your fresh blog content on platforms like Facebook, Twitter, Instagram and LinkedIn, as well as your company newsletter, will keep your brand in followers’ feeds and give your target audience a way to share information about your products and your latest company updates.

 You may also like: Leveraging Earned Media and Owned Media to Grow a Brand’s Digital Presence

 5) Boost Your Content Strategy With Paid Media

-Paid media is the third element of a strong digital marketing strategy.
+Paid media is the third element of a strong cannabis digital marketing strategy.
 Sponsored content, affiliate marketing, pay-per-click campaigns, influencer placements and event marketing are just a few ways you can promote your cannabusiness through paid channels.

-Paid media shouldn’t be the foundation of your digital marketing strategy—that would get expensive quickly.
+Paid media shouldn’t be the foundation of your cannabis digital marketing strategy—that would get expensive quickly.
 But strategic campaigns can help your earned and owned media go even further in raising brand awareness, as well as getting you out in front of other brands during competitive seasons or crowded local and regional markets.